edgedb/easy-edgedb/chapter10/index.md

 }
 ```

 Tuples are very different.
-You can think of them as similar to object types with properties that have numbers instead of names.
+You can think of them as similar to object types with properties that are numbered instead of named.
 This is why tuples can hold different types together: `str` with `array<bool>`, `int64` with `float32`, you name it.

 So this is completely fine: